 Georgia Car Accident Lawyer

-If you were injured or have lost a loved one in a car accident in Georgia, Prieto, Marigliano, Holbert, & Prieto, LLC in Atlanta offers the legal help you need to protect your rights and obtain the full and fair money damages you are entitled to for your injuries and financial losses.
+If you were injured or have lost a loved one in a car accident in Georgia, Prieto, Marigliano, Holbert, & Prieto, LLC offers the legal help you need to protect your rights and obtain the full and fair money damages you are entitled to for your injuries and financial losses.

 Georgia has its share of reckless, negligent and drunk drivers that are a serious hazard for innocent drivers on the streets and highways in the area.
 Motor vehicle accidents cause the loss of time, property, health and even life.
 Such accidents occur because of elements including driver error, negligence, manufacturing, defects and dangerous weather.